 At Norman Pannell we believe that Phonics is the children’s gateway to reading.
 We want all of our children to have the very best support when learning to read and write and therefore ensure that children receive high quality daily sessions in phonics from the moment they enter our school in Nursery.

 Early Years, Key Stage One and selected children in Lower Key Stage 2 follow RWI Program for Phonics for phonics.
-All of our staff (Teachers, Teaching Assistants and 1:1 Support Staff) have been trained to become reading leaders.
+All of our staff (Teachers, Teaching Assistants and 1:1 Support Staff) have been trained to become reading experts.
 These sessions involve a daily lesson with the children learning their phonics in 'phases' outside of the English hour.
 These schemes adopt the synthetic approach to teaching phonics.
 Our RWI program ensures that all children are placed at the correct level they are working at and get a decodable phonics story book to read in school, this is aligned with the book they are then reading at home.
 Children who are not working in line with their peers will receive daily, 1:1 tuition to catch up.
 Children in Year 1 will sit the statutory phonics screening in June.
-Those who do not pass this in Year 1 will receive interventions in Year 2 and then resit the test at the end of Year 2.
-If a child then gets to Year 3 and they still have not passed the phonics screening, they will continue their phonics lesson in Year 3 which will also be supplemented by precision teaching and toe by toe.
+Those who do not pass this in Year 1 will receive interventions/1:1 tuition in Year 2 and then resit the test at the end of Year 2.
+If a child then gets to Year 3 and they still have not passed the phonics screening, they will continue their phonics lessons in Year 3 which will also be supplemented by precision teaching and toe by toe.